omgwtfwow/mcp-crawl4ai-ts/README.md

 SERVER_VERSION=1.0.0       # Custom version

 # Optional - LLM Configuration (for extraction strategies)
+# These will be passed to crawl_with_config when using extraction_type: 'llm'
 LLM_PROVIDER=              # e.g., openai/gpt-4o-mini, anthropic/claude-3
 LLM_API_TOKEN=             # Your LLM API key
 LLM_BASE_URL=              # Custom LLM endpoint (if not using default)